Skyrah1/Discord-Bot-Template/README.md

 ## Adding custom commands

-In the *reply.js* file, you can add a custom command to your bot by pushing a new *Command* into the *validCommands* list in:
+In the *reply.js* file, you can add a custom command to your bot by pushing a new *Command* into the *validCommands* list:

 > validCommands.push(new commandLib.Command([name], [description], [function]));